Skip to Main Content

 How the Generosity Collective Works

 • Each year, members make a $2,500 donation to the Generosity Collective Fund, held by the Community Foundation of the Ozarks.
-This donation is a tax-deductible gift to the CFO and must be made by Feb.
-28, 2026.
+This donation is tax-deductible and must be made by April 10, 2026.

-• With your membership, you will receive one vote to select recipients of the Generosity Collective's annual grantmaking.
+• As a member, you can vote to select recipients of our annual grantmaking.
 If your spouse/partner would like their own vote, they must apply for their own membership.

 • Throughout the year, you will learn about those focus areas and the nonprofits working to address those community priorities.
 These events will help guide the Collective’s grantmaking — and give you an opportunity to connect with fellow members.